Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 - max_active_run (DAG object parameter): Allows you to select how many dag runs can be executed concurrently  (usefull for backfilling)

 ## Variables
 Variables are a key-value object that is stored in the metadeta database in airflow.
 Dags can access this variables using the function Variable.get(*key_of_variable*).
-Variables are usefull when different dags interact with the same API endipoint or the same entry bucket.
+Variables are useful when different dags interact with the same API endpoint or the same entry bucket.

 To create a variable you can use the UI, the REST API or the CLI.
 You can also hide variables from users using the "_secret" suffix